 The Historian shall keep in orderly fashion all reports, newspaper clippings, and other pertinent records related to this Society and shall arrange for suitable secure archiving of these records.

 1. Board members and any persons who may be employed from time to time by this Society shall avoid conflicts of interest and any conduct which may suggest the appearance of impropriety when exercising their responsibility to this Society.
 Board members and employees shall not benefit directly or indirectly from this Society's activities except in their roles as board members or employees.

 Article VII - Nominations and Elections

-- The report of the Nominating Committee shall be published in the Society's Newsletter with the annual meeting notice.
+2. The report of the Nominating Committee shall be delivered at the September Board meeting, and, within 24 hours following the meeting, posted to the listserv, and also published in the Society's October and November newsletters along with the annual meeting notice.

-- Election of officers shall be held at the annual meeting, and they shall take office January 1 of the year following their election.
-The President, Vice President, Secretary, Treasurer, and Historian shall serve one year.
+4. Election of officers shall be held at the annual meeting, and they shall take office January 1 of the year following their election.
+The President, Vice President, Secretary, Treasurer, and Historian shall serve a one-year term with a maximum of four consecutive terms.
 Elected Directors shall serve two years, except that if a Director resigns or is removed during the first year of a two-year term, a replacement Director shall be appointed by the Board until the next annual meeting at which time a replacement Director shall be elected for the remainder of the term.
 No officer may hold more than one position.
 Directors may serve no more than two two-year terms consecutively.

 Article VIII - Meetings